 Oh no!
 What did you do?
-Somehow, your iTunes library was corrupted and now you’re missing songs and have no idea how to fix it.
+Somehow, your iTunes library was damaged, and have no idea how to repair iTunes library damaged.
 Where did all your music go?
-Maybe you accidentally clicked on the wrong thing or you tried to do something shady on your computer and the library file got messed up.
+Maybe you accidentally clicked on the wrong thing or you tried to do something shady on your computer and the iTunes.library.itl got messed up.
 If all you’re getting is a dialog box that says “iTunes Library.itl can’t be read”, then you have a few options still.

 Step 1: Ensure your iTunes is closed and not running any more.
 Or it may damage the older file when fixing.

-Step 2: Find your damaged iTunes library on your computer and rename it, like “Damaged iTunes Library.itl”.
-(You can find the directory of iTunes library files on your computer below.)
+Step 2: Find your iTunes library damaged on your computer and rename it, like “Damaged iTunes Library.itl”.

 - For Mac OS: /Users/username/Music/iTunes/iTunes Library.itl